-Sydney Vocal Project chorister Jodie Sheppard recently spoke to Sydney Eisteddfod about what she loves about about choral singing and how she became involved with her first choir.
+Sydney Vocal Project chorister Jodie Sheppard spoke to Sydney Eisteddfod about what she loves about about choral singing and how she became involved with her first choir.
 She also spoke about what she believes is in store for the future of choral singing in Australia.

 Sydney Vocal Project was awarded first prize in the 2017 Choir - excluding School Choir (Any Age) event and then progressed through to the John Lamble Australasian Choral Championships and the Australian Choral Grand Prix, presented by Sydney Eisteddfod and Rotary Club of Sydney Cove.

 Inspiring, team building, uplifting, energising, addictive.

 Tell us how you became involved in your first choir?

 By accident!
 I dutifully went to listen to a friend and ended up ‘on the risers’!

 I love being a chorister because it is a great way to share and explore music with others who love music too.